 We need action now to make the North West a better place to live.
 The Green Party is closely involved in numerous campaigns that aim to improve our economy, our society and our environment.
-Click on the links below to find out how we’re taking action:
+Scroll down the page to find out more.

 The Green Party is opposed to fracking because:

 The Green party and other interested organisations organise Green Mondays at the Preston New Road site.
 Recent and future speakers outside the gates at Green Mondays include: